frkline/dev-setup/README.md

 ```

 **Install Bundler**
 Bundler will provide dependency resolution.
-See http://bundler.io/.
+For more information see: http://bundler.io/.
 ```
 > gem install bundler -v ="1.6.3"
 ```